nicolgit/nicolgit.github.io/_posts/2024/2024-09-05-install-and-run-noisy-on-azure-vm.md

 In this blog post, I show a PowerShell script that is designed to facilitate the installation of Python and Git, and subsequently download the repository of Noisy from GitHub, initiating it with the default configuration.

 > [Noisy](https://github.com/1tayH/noisy) is an elegant yet robust Python script that is programmed to generate arbitrary HTTP/DNS traffic.
-I am the author of this script, and

 I primarily utilize it on my 'hub-and-spoke playground' to generate simulated traffic.
 This facilitates the exploration and manipulation of Azure firewall configurations.